Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 a.
 Structuring factors

-Weather events such as snowstorms and thunderstorms can temporarily create major disruptions that cascade through hub-and-spoke networks.
+Weather events such as snowstorms and thunderstorms can temporarily create disruptions that cascade through hub-and-spoke networks.
 Volcanic eruptions may also impede air travel by releasing ash into the atmosphere, which can damage and even shut down turbofan engines.
 Fear of such calamities forced the closing down of the airspace in much of Europe as well as the North Atlantic for nearly a week following an April 2010 volcanic eruption in Iceland.
-On a more regular basis, meanwhile, aircraft seek to exploit (or avoid) upper atmospheric winds, in particular, the jet stream, to enhance speed and reduce fuel consumption.
+On a more regular basis, meanwhile, aircraft seek to exploit (or avoid) upper atmospheric winds, particularly the jet stream, to enhance speed and reduce fuel consumption.

 Yet the limitations that structure air transportation are mainly human creations, especially internationally.
 The Chicago Convention of 1944 established the basic geopolitical guidelines of international air operations, which became known as the freedoms of the air.
 First (right to overfly) and second (right for a technical stop) freedom rights are almost automatically exchanged among countries.
 The US, which emerged from World War II with by far the strongest airline industry in the world, had wanted third and fourth freedom rights (the right to drop off passengers and cargo and the right to pick up passengers and cargo, respectively, in another country) to be freely exchanged as well.
-Instead, these and the other rights have been the subject of hundreds of carefully negotiated bilateral air services agreements (ASAs).
+Instead, these and other rights have been the subject of hundreds of carefully negotiated bilateral air services agreements (ASAs).
 In an ASA, each side can specify which airlines can serve which cities with what size equipment and at what frequencies.
-ASAs often include provisions that also regulate fares and the sharing of revenue among the airlines serving a particular international route.
+ASAs often include provisions regulating fares and revenue sharing among the airlines serving a particular international route.

 Other constraints on the geography of air services stem from safety and national security concerns.
 To limit opportunities for midair collisions, air traffic is channeled along specific corridors so that only a relatively small portion of the sky is in use.
-Jet Route 80, for example, links Coaldale, Nevada, and Bellaire, Ohio, and accommodates many US transcontinental city-pairs as well as some shorter haul sectors such as Indianapolis-Denver.
-Meanwhile, airlines within China face widespread capacity constraints because the Peoples Liberation Army controls four-fifths of the country’s airspace and prioritizes military flights over passenger use.
+Jet Route 80, for example, links Coaldale, Nevada, and Bellaire, Ohio, and accommodates many US transcontinental city pairs as well as some shorter haul sectors such as Indianapolis-Denver.
+Meanwhile, airlines within China face widespread capacity constraints because the Peoples’ Liberation Army controls four-fifths of the country’s airspace and prioritizes military flights over passenger use.

 b.
 Liberalization of air travel

-These instances of government intervention in airline networks run contrary to the broader trajectory of airline industry liberalization (a term that refers to both deregulation and privatization).
+These instances of government intervention in airline networks run contrary to the broader trajectory of airline industry liberalization (a term that refers to deregulation and privatization).
 Since the 1970s, dozens of airlines around the world have been at least partially privatized, meaning that they are now owned by private investors instead of governments.
 Many airline markets have been deregulated, meaning there are fewer regulations on fares, routes, and other aspects of operations.

 c.
 Aircraft technology and airline networks